-- 1) Facts on the structural transition in the U.S. and the rest of the world.

-- 2) Markups and market concentration

-- 3) Firm dynamics and innovation
+- 1) Facts on the structural transition in the U.S. and the rest of the world. - 2) Markups, market concentration, and industry dynamics - 3) Continuous time optimization - 4) Firm dynamics, innovation, and endogenous growth - 5) Mergers and acquisition - 6) Agency frictions and productivity growth - 7) Micro-data on firm characteristics, innovation, and inventors

-- 4) Heterogeneous agents models

-- 5) Agency frictions and productivity growth

-- 6) Mergers and acquisition

-- 7) Micro-data on firm characteristics, innovation, and inventors